saichandglobal/ssss/.gitlab/issue_templates/import.md

         - [ ] Logs will be written to stdout and tmux by default has only 2000 lines of scrollback, so append to the rake command: `| tee /var/log/import.$(date +%Y-%m-%d_%H:%M).log`
     - [ ] trigger the rake task: `gitlab-rake "gitlab:import_export:import[<user_to_import_as>,<namespace>,<projectname>,<export_file>]"`
     - for example: `gitlab-rake "gitlab:import_export:import[coyote,acme-corp,road-runner-monitor,/tmp/monitor_project_export.tar.gz]"`
+    - [ ] Upon completion, copy or attach the log file to this issue as a comment.
 - [ ] Exit the tmux session, remove the export file, remove the log file

 /label ~oncall ~import ~"SRE:On-call"